 Born and raised in central Florida, Dr. Manor completed his PhD in Early Christianity at the University of Edinburgh, Scotland.
 In the year prior to coming to Knox Seminary, he held a post-doctoral position in research and language study at the Institut Catholique de Paris.

 The primary focus of his research is on the relationship of textual authority to issues of orthodoxy and heresy in the early church.
 He has been published in various journals including Studia Patristica, Vigiliae Christianae, and The Expository Times.

-In his free time, he enjoys spending time with his wife Rebecca and son Iren, traveling, running, and sailing.
+In his free time, he enjoys spending time with his wife Rebecca and sons, Iren and Clement, traveling, running, and sailing.

 - “Papias, Origen and Eusebius: The Criticisms and Defense of the Gospel of John.”
 Vigiliae Christianae 67.1 (2013), 1-21.

 - “Proclus, the North African Montanist?”
 Studia Patristica 65 (2013), 1-21.

 - “Epiphanius’ Account of the Alogi: Historical Fact or Heretical Fiction?”
 Studia Patristica 52 (2012), 161-70.